Computing cross fields -- A PDE approach based on the Ginzburg-Landau theory: Why Crossfields?

 \subsection{Index and degree}

 Although defined locally, the notion of continuity gives unexpectedly valuable information about the topology of $\surface$, which is a nonlocal concept.
-To see this, consider a cross field $f$ defined on a quadrangular element delimited by four (possibly curvilinear) edges.
-Assume the cross field is parallel to the four edges (i.e., one of the four branches of the cross is parallel to the tangent vector of the edge at each point of the edge, except the extremities) and prolongates smoothly inside the quadrangle.
-This field is discontinuous at corners where edges do not meet at right angle, but it is continous everywhere else.
-Making the same construction for all elements of a quadrangular mesh, one obtains a cross field $f$ topologically identified with the quadrangular mesh, and that is continuous everywhere except at the vertices of the mesh.
+To see this, consider a crossfield $f$ defined on a quadrangular element delimited by four (possibly curvilinear) edges.
+Assume the crossfield is parallel to the four edges (i.e. one of the four branches of the cross is parallel to the tangent vector of the edge at each point of the edge, except the extremities) and prolongates smoothly inside the quadrangle.
+This field is discontinuous at corners where edges do not meet at right angle, but it is continuous everywhere else.
+Making the same construction for all elements of a quadrangular mesh, one obtains a crossfield $f$ topologically identified with the quadrangular mesh, and that is continuous everywhere except at the vertices of the mesh.
 This field has thus got isolated critical points at mesh vertices, but not all critical points have the same significance.
 Some critical points have a specific topological value, associated with the notion of index.

-To introduce the notion of index, an angular coordinate needs to be defined for points in a neighborhood $\sigma_i$ of a critical point ${\bf x}_i$.
-Picking up an arbitrary regular point ${\bf x}_a \in \sigma_i$, ${\bf x}_a \ne {\bf x}_i$, the local unit vector basis
+To introduce the notion of index, an angular coordinate needs to be defined for points in a neighborhood $\sigma_i$ of a critical point ${\mathbf x}_i$.
+Picking up an arbitrary regular point ${\mathbf x}_a \in \sigma_i$, ${\mathbf x}_a \ne {\mathbf x}_i$, the local unit vector basis

-with $ {\bf n}$ the normal to $\surface$, is constructed, and hence a local polar coordinate system
+with $ {\mathbf n}$ the normal to $\surface$, is constructed, and hence a local polar coordinate system

 can be defined for points in $\sigma_i$.